Application of Bayesian statistics to the sector of decay constants in three-flavour ChPT: Results

 \subsection{Extraction of \boldmath{$L_5^r$}}

 As a second step, we can algebraically eliminate $F_0$ and $L_4^r$ by using equation (\ref{Fpi}), which leads to a system of two equations for $F_K$ and $F_\eta$, now depending on $Y$, $L_5^r(\mu)$ and the remainders $\delta_{F_P}$.
-We numerically generated $10^8$ theoretical predictions for the kaon and eta decay constants (at $\mu=770$MeV), shown in Figure \ref{Fig_L5_predictions} in comparison with the data (\ref{RQCD21}) and (\ref{F_P_data}).
-As can be seen, the data for $F_K$ are better compatible with higher values of $L_5^r$, while the low value of $F_\eta$ (RQCD21) prefers lower values of $L_5^r$.
+We numerically generated $10^8$ theoretical predictions for the kaon and eta decay constants (at $\mu=770$ MeV), shown in Figure \ref{Fig_L5_predictions}, in comparison with the data (\ref{RQCD21}) and (\ref{F_P_data}).
+Once again, the default priors (\ref{Range_Y}-\ref{P(Y,Z)}) has been implemented here, along with the assumptions (\ref{delta}--\ref{F_P_data}).

+Our first task is to verify the general compatibility of our ensemble of theoretical predictions with the data.
+As can be seen in Figure \ref{Fig_L5_predictions}, this is indeed quite clearly the case, as the predictions are compatible with the data in the whole range of values.
+The data for $F_K$ are a little better compatible with higher values of $L_5^r$, while the low value of $F_\eta$ (RQCD21) slightly prefers lower values of $L_5^r$.
+However, it's quite evident that without additional information no values of $L_5^r$ can be excluded at statistically significant levels.
+For this reason we need to employ an additional assumption about the values of the LO LECs, either (\ref{Y_eta3pi}) or (\ref{ChQCD_ZY}).

-Now we can obtain constraints on $L_5^r$ by employing the Bayesian analysis, while using the priors based on the input $Y=1.44\pm0.32$ (\ref{Y_eta3pi}), depicted in Fig.\ref{Fig_priors_Y_eta3pi}.
+In the first case, using the priors based on the additional input $Y=1.44\pm0.32$ (\ref{Y_eta3pi}) and the relation (\ref{Feta_eq}), depicted in Fig. \ref{Fig_priors_Y_eta3pi} and Fig. \ref{Fig_delta}, we obtain the following constraints on $L_5^r$ by employing the Bayesian analysis.
+Figure \ref{Fig_L5} shows our main result, the probability density function for $L_5^r$ using RQCD21 (\ref{RQCD21}), in comparison with only using $F_K$ as an input.
+Quite clearly, incorporating $F_\eta$ into the analysis has a strong influence.